fmstacco/Carpe-Diem-Data-Solutions/README.md

 ## Site Structure

 Carpe Diem Data Solutions website has five pages.
-The [home page](index.html) is the default loading page, [about](about.html), [services](services.html.html) and [contact](contact.html) pages are all accessible from the navigation menu and from the footer menu.
-The [thank you page](form-destinagion-page.html) is only displayed when the user fill the form on contact page.
+The [home page](index.html) is the default loading page, the page [about](about.html), [services](services.html.html) and [contact](contact.html) pages are all accessible from the navigation menu and from the footer menu.
+The [thank you page](form-destinagion-page.html) is only displayed when the user submitt the form on the contact page.

 [Back to top](<#contents>)